 It begins with the beer, of course—Jester King has over 60 draft options from spritzy sours to ales brewed with ingredients like honey, grapefruit, and even mesquite beans.
 They use a combination of spontaneous fermentation (like the famous Cantillon brewery I visited in Brussels) and other techniques like refermentation and barreling to craft an endless number of rotating offerings that are uniquely Texas.

 But the beer is just the beginning.
-There’s also cider and wine from Texas and beyond and the fabulous Stanley’s Farmhouse pizza.
+There’s also cider and wine from Texas and beyond and an on-site restaurant serving pizza and other tasty things.
 You can grab a little of everything and spend the afternoon playing games and hanging out at one of the picnic tables.
 Join in on one of the brewery tours or take a tour of the farm, too.

 Try the Texas barbecue at The Salt Lick